East Bengal 1-3 Gokulam Kerala: Malabarians outclass lackluster Red and Golds | Goal.com

 East Bengal's poor display continued in the second half as well despite trailing by a goal.
 They lacked intent in the attacking third and failed to trouble the Gokulam backline.

-Gokulam moved up to the fourth position on the league table after today's win while East Bengal remained on the fifth place.
+Gokulam moved up to the fourth position on the league table after the win while East Bengal remained fifth.